When it comes to maintaining your health, the habits you form around sleep can be just as important as your diet or exercise.

 2. Keep A Consistent Sleep Schedule

-Sometimes we think we can make up for a wild night by going to bed early the next night, but it’s not that simple.
+Sometimes we think we can make up for lack of sleep by going to bed early the next night, but it’s not that simple.

-I know it’s hard sometimes if you have an event to go to, but going to bed and getting up around the same time can make a big difference in your quality of sleep.
+But as hard as it may be to train yourself into a consistent sleep schedule, going to bed and getting up around the same time can make a big difference in your quality of sleep.

 Keeping a consistent sleep schedule allows your brain to more easily regulate when to release the hormones needed for sleep, and when not to.